cedadev/jasmin-workshop/exercises/ex00/README.md

    - Locate the email sent by the JASMIN Accounts Portal.
 It should have `[jasmin-accounts] JASMIN Training Account Created` in the subject line.
       - If you can't find the email, search for this subject in your emails, but also check your spam/junk folders before asking for help.
    - Follow the link in the email from the JASMIN Team to provision your account on the JASMIN Accounts Portal.
-   - Please note, **this is a one-time link**.
+   - **This is a one-time link** for secure credentials sharing!
 If you close the tab after clicking the link **your credentials will be lost**, even if you click on the link in the email again.
    - You should reach a page showing four important parts of your training account, like the image below.

    ![training account provisioning page](images/Provision-your-training-account.png)